Argentina stretches 4,000km from its sub-tropical north to the sub-Antarctic south.

 1916-22 - President Hipolito Yrigoyen enacts a series of progressive social reforms.
 He is re-elected for another stint as president in 1928.

 1930 - Great Depression hits Argentina hard as demand for its agricultural exports dries up.
-Armed forces seize power in coup setting a precedent for throwing out governments in times of economic trouble.
+Armed forces seize power in coup, setting a precedent for military intervention that only ends in the 1980s.

-1955 - President Juan Peron, a populist who drew his support from Argentina's poor and working class, is sent into exile as the economy goes into decline.
+1955 - President Juan Peron, an authoritarian populist who drew his support from Argentina's poor, is ousted in coup as the economy goes into decline.

 1976 - Armed forces seize power and launch 'Dirty War' in which thousands are killed on suspicion of left-wing sympathies.

-1982 - Argentine military invades remote Falkland Islands in south Atlantic but is expelled months later by British armed forces after bloody battles.
+1982 - Argentine military invade British Falkland Islands in South Atlantic, but are expelled months later by British armed forces after bloody battles.

 2001 - Economic crisis.
 Argentina makes history with the largest ever sovereign debt default of more than $80bn (£42bn).
-Government of President Nestor Kirchner brings about a turn around.
+Peronist government of President Nestor Kirchner restores stability.

 2015 - Conservative President Mauricio Macri launches programme of market reforms to reign in state role in economy.